- A completed academic Bachelor's degree

 How can we work towards a sustainable future?
 There are plenty of new sustainable technologies, smart governmental instruments and new ideas on organising the market to become more sustainable, but very often we don’t use them.
 Why is that?
 What can we learn from successful examples of societal change in other countries?

-This programme focuses on the way society deals with its physical environment.
+The Master's programme in Environment and Society Studies focuses on the way society deals with its physical environment.
 We’ll look at experiences of countries all over the globe, at good and bad practises and at the role of markets and governments as well as society itself.
-You’ll become part of the quest for sustainability.
-How can we green our economies and change daily behaviour?
+You’ll become part of the quest for sustainability through changing business practices and individual behaviour.
 With the help of other disciplines like sociology, psychology, political science and administration, you’ll gain the complete picture.

 Our multidisciplinary programme allows you to look beyond country borders and you’ll discover what is needed on different levels, from the United Nations to Europe, from individual countries to the local level.
 What is the role of the EU in promoting the 20-20-20 Agenda?
 And what can be done by people themselves, through, for examples, citizens’ initiatives?
 In short, you’ll have the knowledge and skills to guide and influence societal transformations towards sustainability.

-- All lectures, seminars and literature deal with internationally comparative studies on environment, sustainability and social and political change.
+- Take a comparative approach to studies on environment, sustainability and social and political change.

 You can choose a specialisation that best reflects your passion for the environment, sustainability and governance.
 Radboud University offers the following five specialisations in this field:

 Global Environment and Sustainability

 In this specialisation, you'll study the way complex global sustainability issues are addressed by international governance arrangements, rules and organisations, both public and private.
 Among the pressing issues are those related to climate change, biodiversity, water quality, the quality of ecosystems and natural resource suppliers.